harukaki/brl/README.md

 ## Reinforcement Learning
-Please prepare a baseline model for evaluation and enter its file path in `EVAL_OPP_MODEL_PATH`.
+Please prepare a baseline model for evaluation and enter its file path in `eval_opp_model_path`.
 For instance, the pre-trained model provided through supervised learning.

 Examples